robingranqvist/prodwave.com/content/products/bundle.md

 arps: 12
 pads: 4
 file__size: 169
+description: This is a bundle of our 4 serum preset packs inspired by your favorite producer.
+It consists of 195 presets in total, inspired by Porter Robinson, Avicii, Martin Garrix and San Holo.
 ---

-This is a bundle of our 4 serum preset packs inspired by your favorite producer.
-It consists of 195 presets in total, inspired by Porter Robinson, Avicii, Martin Garrix and San Holo.